itslijohnny/Email-Header-Parsing/README.md

 ## Data Explortion

 ### Import the data to R
-For This part of the script, I used **R language**  to explore the data and the build model.
+For this part of the script, I used **R language**  to explore the data and the build model.
 Therefore We need to import CSV to R first.

 ```R
 em <- read.csv("gamilspamedited.csv",stringsAsFactors = F)